-One can find primes with the Sieve of Eratosthenes...
-Eratosthenes also measured the circumference of the earth, by measuring the shadows cast by posts a certain distance apart in Egypt.
+One can find primes with the Sieve of Eratosthenes (assumed known to the reader).
+Eratosthenes of Cyrene (276-194 B.C.E.) also measured the circumference of the earth, by measuring the shadows cast by posts a certain distance apart in Egypt.
 Measuring this distance must have needed teams of surveyors and a government to fund them.
-Columbus was not in a position to make the measurement again, so he had to rely on ancient measurements [11].
+Columbus was not in a position to make the measurement again, so he had to rely on ancient measurements [12].